 WB mode auto The camera continuously measures and defines the light conditions and acts accordingly.
 In this mode, there are some adjustments that can be made to tune the image to the preference of the user.
 RG Tuning Red Gain Tuning, increase or decrease red.
 BG Tuning Blue Gain Tuning, increase or decrease blue.
+RG Finetuning the color red.
+BG Finetuning the color blue.
 Saturation How saturated the image's colors are.
 0% would produce a black and white image.
 Hue or tint The balance between green and red.
 0 is green, 14 is red.
 AWB Sensitivity This setting indicates how quickly the camera responds to changing light settings.